Dead or Alive (novel): Development

 After the lukewarm reception of his novel The Teeth of the Tiger (2002), Clancy took a break from writing fiction for seven years.
 Dead or Alive was announced by publisher Penguin Group in a press release on April 7, 2010.
 Penguin USA president David Shanks stated: "Tom's genius for telling a story with exceptional realism and cutting edge authenticity are his hallmarks as a writer.
 In his latest novel, he turns up the tension between U.S. forces and their most lethal rivals."
 Several characters from the Ryanverse such as Jack Ryan, John Clark, and The Campus were brought together in what was dubbed "the All-Star Team".

 A book trailer was released on November 4, 2010.
 Clancy promoted the novel in a video discussion with retired U.S. Air Force general Chuck Horner, which was released on December 3, 2010.
 Dead or Alive was launched by the Yeomen Warders and the Red Devil paratroopers at the Tower of London on the eve of its eventual release.

-Osama bin Laden

 The book was notable for its antagonist the Emir and his terrorist organization Umayyad Revolutionary Council, which were based on real-life terrorist Osama bin Laden and his group al Qaeda.
 It also inspired the idea that special forces units hunting for a terrorist like bin Laden are more likely to find him living in comfort, rather than in a cave in Pakistan or Afghanistan.
-This was proven true when bin Laden was captured and killed by the U.S. Navy SEALs in his compound in Abbottabad, Pakistan in May 2011, five months after the novel was published.
+This was proven true when bin Laden was killed by U.S. Navy SEALs in his compound in Abbottabad, Pakistan in May 2011, five months after the novel was published.

 Reception

 Commercial

 The book debuted at number one on the New York Times bestseller list.
 In addition, it debuted at number three on the USA Today's Best-selling Books list.
-Two years later, the mass-market paperback edition of the book peaked at number four on the New York Times bestseller list.
+A year later, the paperback trade edition of the book peaked at number eight on the New York Times bestseller list.